bangadang/stackIT/FS25/Dataengineering.md

 # NoSQL
 NoSQL systems (like Cassandra, MongoDB, Couchbase, DynamoDB) are often designed to:
 - Run across many servers and locations
 - Scale horizontally (add more machines easily)
--   Handle massive amounts of data with low latency Not only SQL (non relational) databases focus on horizontal scalability, where data is stored with key-value pairs rather than tables.
+- Handle massive amounts of data with low latency
+- Data is stored with key-value pairs rather than tables.
+-
 ## Fundamentals
 - It's a flexible data model as it doesn't require the design of a schema first and there is no need for data cleansing/ ETL or loading.
 - relaxed consistency models CAP (trade consistency for availability and eventual consistency)